 Publication of GP Net Earnings

-All GP Practices are required to declare the mean earnings (ie average pay) for GPs working to deliver NHS services to patients at each Practice.
-The average pay for GPs working at the Bredon Hill Surgery in the financial year ended 31st March 2021 was £33,788 before national insurance and superannuation.
-This is the average pay for five part-time GPs and three part-time Locums who worked in the practice for more than six months during that year
+All GP Practices are required to declare the mean earnings (i.e. average pay) for GPs working to deliver NHS services to patients at each Practice.
+The average pay for GPs working at the Bredon Hill Surgery in the financial year ended 31 March 2022 was £33,881 before tax, national insurance and superannuation.
+This is the average pay for four part-time GPs and five part-time Locums who worked in the Practice for more than six months during that year.

 All patients, including children, have been allocated a named, accountable GP.
 In our practice, this is denoted by your “Usual GP”.